 What is Fresh Water?

-Freshwater is defined as the water that has a low salt concentration in it along with that it does not have any taste, odor, or color.
-The sources of freshwater can be divided into two types – the standing reservoirs like ponds, lakes, inland wetlands, and floating reservoirs like rivers, streams, etc.
+Freshwater is defined as water that has a low salt concentration in it, along with that it does not have any taste, odour, or color.
+The sources of freshwater can be divided into standing reservoirs like ponds, lakes, and inland wetlands and floating reservoirs like rivers, streams, etc.

-The percentage of the freshwater available on the earth is very limited and is about 3%, of which almost 1% is available to humans as the rest is preserved as ice caps and glaciers.
+The percentage of the freshwater available on the earth is very limited, about 3% of which almost 1% is available to humans, as the rest is preserved as ice caps and glaciers.

-The organisms which cannot live in the extreme hot or extreme cold are found in freshwater.
-Some of the examples of fish living in freshwater are – Salmon, pike, trout, catfish, char, cisco, sunfish, etc.
+The organisms that cannot live in extreme hot or cold are found in freshwater.
+Some examples of fish living in freshwater are – Salmon, pike, trout, catfish, char, cisco, sunfish, etc.

 The density of fresh water is about 1 g/mL, which is less than that of saltwater.
 Scientists have studied various properties of freshwater, and thus, tonicity is one of them.

-The organism whose habitat is freshwater uses the phenomenon of osmoregulation which is, to be precise, is a process where absorbs water and frequently excrete it out from their body to even the salt concentration.
+The organism whose habitat is freshwater uses the phenomenon of osmoregulation, which is, to be precise, is a process that absorbs water and frequently excretes it out from its body to even the salt concentration.

 Main Differences Between Salt Water and Fresh Water

-- Saltwater is said to be the water with a high content of salts and minerals in it, whereas freshwater contains salts and minerals in less than 1%.
+1. Saltwater is water with a high content of salts and minerals, whereas freshwater contains salts and minerals in less than 1%.

-- The density of saltwater (or saline water) is quite high and measures about 1.025 gram/mL, while the density of freshwater is equal to 1 g/mL.
+3. The density of saltwater (or saline water) is quite high and measures about 1.025 grams/mL, while freshwater density equals 1 g/mL.

-- The freezing point of the saltwater (or saline water) is around –2 °C, while the freezing point for freshwater is about 0 °C.
+4. The freezing point of saltwater (or saline water) is around –2 °C, while the freezing point for freshwater is about 0 °C.

 Piyush Yadav has spent the past 25 years working as a physicist in the local community.
 He is a physicist passionate about making science more accessible to our readers.
 He holds a BSc in Natural Sciences and Post Graduate Diploma in Environmental Science.
 You can read more about him on his bio page.